-- Grant liens on assets:
+- Grant liens on assets;

 - Enter into transactions with affiliates;

-- Conduct a merger in which the Company is dissolved, unfavorable sale of assets; and
+- Conduct a merger in which the Company is dissolved;

+- Unfavorable sale of assets;

+- Change of control; and

 - Pay dividends

-As of December 31, 2022, and as of the date of issuance of these consolidated financial statements, the Company and its subsidiaries complied satisfactorily with the covenants established in the credit agreements.
+As of December 31, 2023, and as of the date of issuance of these consolidated financial statements, the Company and its subsidiaries complied satisfactorily with the covenants established in the credit agreements.

-18. Lease liability
+17. Lease liability